 The same thing is true of us.
 There is a process going on in our life, and everything that God does in our life is to the end that we will display the character of Jesus Christ.
-Some are big things, big wheels in cur life which are obviously connected with the process of maturity.
+Some are big things, big wheels in our life which are obviously connected with the process of maturity.
 We can see them work.
-And some are little wheels for which it difficult to see the connection.
-Some things move rapidly, while others don't seem to move at all, or, as a matter of fact, sometimes seem to move backward, But yet by faith we can believe that the process is being worked out, and that our destiny is secure.
+And some are little wheels for which it is difficult to see the connection.
+Some things move rapidly, while others don't seem to move at all, or, as a matter of fact, sometimes seem to move backward.
+But yet by faith we can believe that the process is being worked out, and that our destiny is secure.
 We are going to display the character and the beauty of Jesus Christ.
 Paul notes that this sainthood is not to be exercised in isolation from the world, because he writes, "to all the saints in Christ Jesus who are in Philippi," and Philippi was a pretty sordid place.
 Therefore we cannot say that it doesn't work in my shop or in my neighborhood or in my office; it will work anywhere.
 You can be Godlike in any situation God puts you in.
-Secondly Paul points out that this Godlikeness which the Lord is working out in our lives is not to be exercised in isolation from the other saints, because he writes, "to the saints in Christ Jesus who are in Philippi, including the elders and the deacons."
+Secondly Paul points out that this Godlikeness which the Lord is working out in our lives is not to be exercised in isolation."
 It doesn't matter whether you are a leader or one who is led; God is working out that process.
 There is no hierarchy in the church.
 There is only one Lord.
-We are all brothers.
-There is no pecking order, no distinction.
-We are all one.
-We are all recipients of God's grace.
 We are all slaves.
 We are all saints.